Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Introduction

 This article provides three main contributions.
-First, we review the principles of VSAs and how they provide a generic computing framework for implementing the primitives of conventional data structures and deterministic algorithms.
-Second, we highlight pros and cons of a non-traditional mode of computing in VSA, ``computing in superposition,'' which can leverage distributed representations and parallelism for efficiently solving computationally hard problems.
-Finally, we demonstrate the universality of VSAs by using them to represent a system known to be Turing complete (see Appendix~\ref{sect:turing} for the details of two proposals).
+First, we review the principles of HDC/VSA and how they provide a generic computing framework for implementing the primitives of conventional data structures and deterministic algorithms.
+Second, we highlight pros and cons of a non-traditional mode of computing in HDC/VSA, ``computing in superposition,'' which can leverage distributed representations and parallelism for efficiently solving computationally hard problems.
+Finally, we present two proposals (see Appendix~\ref{sect:turing}) that show the universality of HDC/VSA by using them to represent systems known to be Turing complete.